-If you’re finding yourself facing the risk of foreclosure, you should be aware of the severe consequences.
-Some of the possible results of foreclosure are lawsuits from the bank, taxation on deficiencies, a large drop in your credit score.
-These could harm your financial stability and your chances of qualifying for mortgages or credit in the future.
-By acting quickly you can ensure that none of these harmful financial penalties are levied against you.
+This could result in harming your financial stability and your chances of qualifying for mortgages or credit in the future.
+By acting quickly you can ensure that none of these financial penalties are levied against you.

-Going through a foreclosure is a stressful and potentially financially damaging process, but there are options to avoid it.
-Many homeowners are finding themselves facing difficult economic and real estate situations.
+Going through a foreclosure is stressful and damaging, but there are options to avoid it.
+Many homeowners are finding themselves facing difficult economic situations.
 We have options for people asking themselves “How do I sell my house fast and avoid foreclosure?”
-If you are looking for a fast, hassle-free, and efficient solution to your homeownership problems, DFW Professional Home Buyers can help.
-Give us a call at 888-320-8644 to discuss your situation confidentially.
+If you are looking for a fast solution to your situation, DFW Professional Home Buyers can help.
+Give us a call at 817-442-7702 to discuss your situation.

 What is Foreclosure?

-Foreclosure is when a loan lender takes possession of a mortgaged property using legal measures.
-When a foreclosure occurs, a lender is attempting to recover the loan balance from an individual, or borrower, who has failed to make payments.
+Foreclosure is when a lender takes possession of a mortgaged property using legal measures.
+When a foreclosure occurs, a lender attempts to recover the loan balance from an individual, or borrower, who has failed to make payments.

 What Are the Differences Between Foreclosure and Pre-Foreclosure?

-What is the Difference Between a Judicial and Non-Judicial Foreclosure?
+What is the Difference Between a Judicial and Non-Judicial Foreclosure in Texas?

 There are two types of foreclosure, judicial and non-judicial.
-A judicial foreclosure process requires the lender to appear in court before they can get a mandate to auction off the property legally.
+A judicial foreclosure process in Texas requires the lender to appear in court before they can get a mandate to auction off the property legally.

-Non-Judicial foreclosure is more simple and more straightforward than a traditional foreclosure process.
+Non-Judicial foreclosure in Texas is simpler and easier than the traditional foreclosure process.
 Non-judicial foreclosure allows the lender to quickly seize the property by the insertion of a clause into the mortgage deed.

 Short-Sale vs. Foreclosure

 A short sale and foreclosure are both options for homeowners who get behind on their mortgage payments.
-A short sale can occur if a homeowner owes more money on their mortgage than its property value during the time the borrower wants to sell.
+This situation can occur if a homeowner owes more money on their mortgage than the property’s value at the time the borrower wants to sell.
 During a short sale, the borrower is asking the lender to accept less money than the amount of the mortgage.

-Foreclosure occurs when the borrower is at least three months behind on their mortgage payments, and the lender takes legal action to recover the money owed on the mortgage.
+Foreclosure occurs when the borrower is at least three months behind on their mortgage payments.
+This results in the lender taking legal action to recover the money owed on the mortgage.

-A short sale may be the most beneficial option in this situation because it:
+A short sale may be the most beneficial option in this situation because: